MonolithInd/suicideCrypt/README.md

 * auth log parsing
 * ossec IDS log parsing

-These can all be turned on and off, and various triger levels can be set for each of them.
+These can all be turned on and off, and various trigger levels can be set for each of them.

 A default config file looks like: